 “We’ll never get a table,” I shouted, after reading a tweet from my Los Angeles foodie friend who always seems to be on top of breaking news in the culinary world.
-She knew I was headed to New Orleans in a few days and just a few minutes prior, she’d seen that the James Beard Foundation announced it’s 2014 winners, and Pêche Seafood Grill was at the top of the list, along with their Chef Ryan Prewitt, named best new chef in the south.
+She knew I was headed to New Orleans in a few days and just a few minutes prior, she’d seen that the James Beard Foundation announced it’s 2014 winners, and Pêche Seafood Grill was at the top of the list, the best restaurant in New Orleans, along with their Chef Ryan Prewitt, named best new chef in the south.
 Her tweet suggested we go, but with the award being announced, I had little hope of getting in.

 You see I’d carefully planned every day of our trip with three meals a day, and some days I threw in a snack for good measure.
 Jonathan’s mouth dropped when he first saw the lineup, not because he knew anything about where we were going, but because he thought it was way too much food.
 Boucherie, Elizabeth’s, August, Sylvain, Herbsaint, Cochon, etc.